-Statement on Generative “AI”
+Generative “AI” for Programming

-Programming is a skilled craft, and you are here because you seek to learn and practice it.
 Generative “AI” tools can be useful for professionals, but students who use them trying to speed things up tend to harm their own learning.
 One study found that writers using them engaged less with the material and remembered less about it (Kosmyna et al, 142–143).
 Another found students using chatbots as a “crutch” and then in the event of problems “either unable to detect these failures or unwilling to spend the effort needed to check correctness” (Bastani et al, 11, 16).
 In another, users of generative tools were seen as lazy, damaging their professional reputations (Reif, Larrick, and Soll, 5–6).
+Others demonstrated students burning out or failing their courses after using such systems (Petrova; Deng).

-Because of all these problems, I promise not to use any generative tools to create the materials for your courses nor to evaluate your homework.
+Because of all these problems, I promise not to use any generative tools to create the materials for your courses, nor to communicate with you, nor to evaluate your homework.
 The Student Code of Conduct, in its paragraph about plagiarism, requires you to do the same.
 Please keep your self-interest in mind: you will learn more if you do the work yourself.
+Programming is a skilled craft, and you are here because you seek to learn and practice it.

 Bibliography